-The quality of the project work should always come first in the inspector's mind.
-Quality is the main reason why inspectors are assigned to a project.
+The quality of the project work should always come first in the Inspector's mind.
+Quality is the main reason why Inspectors are assigned to a project.
 Inspectors must not worry about the schedule when it comes to compromising the requirements of the Project Plans and specifications.
 Let the Resident Engineer worry about the schedule.
-Stay focused on the Project Plans and specifications and help the contractor to achieve 100 percent compliance.
+Stay focused on the Project Plans and specifications and help the Contractor to achieve 100 percent compliance.

 Inspectors need adequate time to inspect structural concrete forms, falsework, and steel reinforcement prior to concrete placement.
 This amount of time will vary from just a few minutes for a concrete catch basin to a few hours for a large bridge deck.
-The contractors on the other hand want to place concrete the moment the forms are up and the last piece of reinforcing bar is tied in place.
+Contractors on the other hand want to place concrete the moment the forms are up and the last piece of reinforcing bar is tied in place.

-The inspectors and the contractor's foreperson should meet ahead of time to discuss pour schedules, steel placement activities, steel and formwork inspection requirements, and traffic and safety issues.
-The contractor's foreperson is often under enormous pressure to meet deadlines and stay on schedule.
+The Inspectors and the Contractor's foreperson should meet ahead of time to discuss pour schedules, steel placement activities, steel and formwork inspection requirements, and traffic and safety issues.
+The Contractor's foreperson is often under enormous pressure to meet deadlines and stay on schedule.
 Shortages of materials and labor, which are usually not the fault of the foreperson, just add to the pressure.

-When there is a finite amount of time to place forms and steel, foreperson may try to make up for any delays by shortening the inspection time.
-Inspectors then feel rushed and pressured to accept sub-standard work in an effort to help out their partner.
+When there is finite amount of time to place forms and steel, foremen and forewomen usually try to make up for any delays by trying to shorten the inspection time.
+Inspectors then feel rushed and pressured to accept sub-standard work in an effort to help out their "partner."
 Partnering was never meant to allow relaxation of the contract specifications.

-Here are some do's and don'ts to help the inspector and the contractor get through these tough situations:
+Here are some do's and don'ts to help the Inspector and the Contractor get through these tough situations: